ysdn2019/Graduates-List/graduates/jordan-childs.md

 cover: /assets/Jordan_Childs.jpg
 name: Jordan Childs
 portfolio: https://www.jordanchilds.ca
 bio: Jordan's art journey began in Ottawa at Canterbury Highschool for Visual Arts.
 At Canterbury Jordan learned the main visual principles to become an artist.
-Then transferring that knowledge to YSDN at York University Jordan was able to further develop my skills.
-Learning lots about design principles, typography, editorial, web design and much more Jordan was able to develop a unique style by blending art and design into one.
-His goal as a young designer and artist is to share my work with people and help people realize that we are not alone in life.
-His art represents the joys and downs in life because Jordan truly believe you need to have sadness in your life to know what happiness is.
+Transferring that knowledge to YSDN at York University, Jordan was able to further develop his skills.
+Learning lots about design principles, typography, editorial, web design and much more, Jordan develope a unique style by blending art and design into one.
+His goal as a young designer and artist is to share his work with people and help people realize that they are not alone in life.
+His art represents the joys and downs in life because Jordan truly believes you need to have sadness in your life to know what happiness is.
 field: Branding, Illustration, Typography
 sticker1: Boundary Pusher
 sticker2: Unique